Scott Zolak: New England Patriots

 At the start of the 1992 season, Zolak also looked unlikely to appear, being behind Hodson and Millen on the depth chart.
 Millen started the first five games before being injured, and then Hodson became the starter.
 In early November, Zolak made his professional debut in the fourth quarter against the New Orleans Saints.
 Relieving Hodson, he completed five of nine passes and threw an interception as the Patriots lost, 31-14.
-The next week, Zolak made his first career start when the 0-9 Patriots faced the Indianapolis Colts.
+The next week, Zolak made his first career start when the 0–9 Patriots faced the Indianapolis Colts.
 He completed 20 of 29 passes for 261 yards, two touchdowns, and an interception in the Patriots' first win of the season, 37-34.
 As a result of his performance, he was named the American Football Conference (AFC) Player of the Week.
 The next week, Zolak led his team to their second victory of the season against the New York Jets.
 He completed seven of 16 passes for 102 yards, getting help from Jon Vaughn who had 110 rushing yards, and the Patriots won, 24-3.
 However, the following week's performance against the Atlanta Falcons was less impressive.
 He completed nine of 16 passes for 58 yards and two interceptions in the Patriots' losing effort, and he said it felt like he was "on a desert island by myself."
 After Zolak's performance against Atlanta, he lost the starting job, and Millen again filled that role.
 However, Millen suffered a shoulder injury against the Colts, and after Zolak played part of the game against Indianapolis, he again became the starter for the game against the Kansas City Chiefs.
 Zolak injured his ankle at the end of the third quarter, making the appearance against Kansas City his last for the season as Jeff Carlson took over quarterbacking duties.
-Zolak finished the season with 52 pass completions in 100 attempts, 561 yards, two touchdowns, four interceptions, and a quarterback rating of 58.8.
-He had a 2–2 record as starter, which were the Patriots only two wins of the season as they finished 2–14.
+Zolak finished the season with 52 pass completions in 100 attempts, 561 yards, two touchdowns, four interceptions, and a passer rating of 58.8.